Frequently Asked Questions

 - Extruded Polystyrene (XPS) also know as “blue” and “pink” board.

 Most areas of the world use polystyrene for food service products, packaging, construction and marine uses.
 This means a foam block molder is usually not far from your location no matter where in the world you are located.
-Click below to find:
+In an effort to keep this list current please contact us if you know of any bad links posted here, or if there is a company that should be on this list.

 Expanded polystyrene (EPS) foam is the most common foam cut for architectural shapes, structural insulated panel systems (SIPS), insulated concrete forms (ICF), precast concrete molds and models, theming, and sign making.
 EPS is technically a plastic.
 The word ‘plastic’ comes from Greek plastikos, which means capable of being molded.
 The freedom to be creative with custom designs is a major reason why we find EPS so valuable today.
 It is also interesting to know that EPS foam is the same material (polystyrene) used to make hard shell CD cases and other household products.
 To find polystyrene in everyday products, look for recycling number ‘6’.